Longitudinal Network Models and Permutation-Uniform Markov Chains: Introduction

-In \cref{sec:interp}, we apply the theories of exponential families of transition matrices and of p-uniform Markov chains to network models, especially in the context of the statistical independence of the random connections in the networks.
+In \cref{sec:interp}, we apply the theories of exponential families of transition matrices and of p-uniform Markov chains to network models in the context of the statistical independence of the random connections in the networks.
 The main result in \cref{thm:suff-stat-dyadic-indep-multigraphs,thm:suff-stat-dyadic-indep-multigraph-joint-prob} is that we may replace $t$ observations of certain p-uniform Markov chains of graphs with a single observation of a corresponding multigraph.
-We introduce \emph{exponential random $t$-multigraph model}s ($t$-\abbr{ermgm}s) for this purpose.
-We expect much of existing \abbr{ergm} theory to apply without significant modification to $t$-\abbr{ermgm}s: \textcite{mle-log-linear-models} thoroughly described parameter estimation, and \textcite{petrovic2016} surveyed the literature for goodness-of-fit testing.
-For certain \abbr{tergm}s, rewriting them as $t$-\abbr{ermgm}s allows us to compute \abbr{mle}s from a closed-form expressions where previously the literature contained only Markov-chain Monte Carlo (\abbr{mcmc}) algorithms for their computation.
+We introduce \emph{exponential random $t$-multigraph model}s ($t$-\abbr{ERMGM}s) for this purpose.
+We expect much of existing \abbr{ERGM} theory to apply without significant modification to $t$-\abbr{ERMGM}s: \textcite{mle-log-linear-models} thoroughly described parameter estimation, and \textcite{Gross2022} surveyed the literature for goodness-of-fit testing. \Cref{sec:examples-lit,sec:loyalty-tergm} illustrate our results with existing Markov-chain network models as well as a new model.
+The former \lcnamecref{sec:examples-lit} examines models from \textcite{hfx2010}: their density and stability models are p-uniform, but their reciprocity and transitivity models are not.
+The latter \lcnamecref{sec:loyalty-tergm} offers a novel network model whose parameters, one per actor in the network, may be interpreted to measure loyalty in terms of the tendency of each actor to change ties from one time to the next.

+Finally, \cref{sec:conclusion} concludes with a summary of how all our results fit together to constitute an analytical framework for certain kinds of \abbr{TERGM}s.

 After this introduction and some notation in \cref{sec:notation}, \cref{sec:cef} identifies which Markov chains have a joint distribution with a low-dimensional sufficient statistic.
-This is particularly important when the state space is as large as the set of all $\mathcal{O}(2^{n^2})$ networks on $n$ vertices.
+This is particularly important when the state space is as large as the set of all $\BigO(\cramped{2^{n^2}})$ networks on $n$ vertices.
 The answer lies in exponential families: \cref{thm:mef-exp-fam} is a Darmois-Koopman-Pitman-type theorem for discrete-time Markov chains on discrete state spaces.

-We will conclude by applying the theory to existing Markov chain network models in \cref{sec:examples-lit}, as well as a new model in \cref{sec:loyalty-tergm}.
-The former \lcnamecref{sec:examples-lit} examines models from \textcite{hfx2010}: their density and stability models are p-uniform, but their reciprocity and transitivity models are not.
-The latter \lcnamecref{sec:loyalty-tergm} offers a novel network model of whose parameters, one per actor in the network, may be interpreted to measure loyalty in terms of the tendency of each actor to change ties from one time to the next.